thebigcrafter/KygekTagsShop/README.md

-# KygekTagsShop
+# KygekTagsShop (Coming Soon)

-A PocketMine-MP plugin to buy tags with money
+A PocketMine-MP plugin to buy tags with money (API included).

+This plugin should be available on November.